spotinst/help/src/docs/ocean/getting-started/aks/README.md

 * If the controller connectivity failed, check the token created and verify you have the right permissions.
 Azure custom role with required [Ocean AKS permissions [JSON]](https://github.com/yaruslavm/spot-Ocean/blob/main/Spot%20Azure%20Infra%20Permissions%20v2.json) should be applied at least 30 -60 min before you start the AKS cluster import or migration.
 * To make changes to the controller init.sh script, download it, edit it and then execute it from the command line (bash shell).
-* For private AKS clusters with limited or no Internet connectivity, please see [Connect to Private AKS cluster](https://docs.spot.io/ocean/getting-started/aks/readme?id=what-to-do-about-private-clusters).
+* For private AKS clusters with limited or no Internet connectivity, please see [What to do About Private AKS Clusters](https://docs.spot.io/ocean/getting-started/aks/readme?id=what-to-do-about-private-clusters).
   *Use a proxy or VPN to add or update the spotinst Helm repo in the private cluster.
 You need to create the config-map manually.
   *For Kubectl, you cannot run the controller init script, since remote connectivity is disabled.
 You need to manually create the config-map and install the controller in the AKS using VPN or proxy.